tsanevp/Blog-Website/README.md

 - Using EJS effectively to minimize the amount of repetitive HTML code in the project
 - Following proper design when working with EJS templating and layouts
+- Using MongoDB to store posts and then display them

 ### Screenshot